 Ah, the outdoor wedding dress.
 Just because you are planning a camping wedding doesn't mean you can't wear the wedding dress you always dreamed of.
 Be aware of your setting, of course, but a casual wedding does not necessarily call for a casual dress.
 More importantly, make sure your shoes are practical for the terrain.Continue to 3 of 12 below.

 03 of 12

-Selecting an outdoor wedding location with camping shouldn't be too difficult.
+Selecting an outdoor wedding location for camping shouldn't be too difficult.
 Look for a group campground that can be reserved or a private camping resort that allows events.
 You'll want to make sure that your wedding venue is reserved for your big day.

-The best part about planning camping wedding is the natural beauty of the venue and the great outdoors.
+The best part about planning a camping wedding is the natural beauty of the venue and the great outdoors.
 But not all of your guests will enjoy camping, so you'll want to make sure they are comfortable and have accommodations available for their needs as well.
 Look for a camping resort that offers motel or cabin rentals, or check if your campground wedding location has a hotel close by.Continue to 4 of 12 below.

 04 of 12